BartoszKlonowski/ExtendedVector/README.md

 ## Thank you! ##

-If you like this project, or you consider it helpfull, please share your opinion with the author or just give it a star!
+If you like this project, or you find it helpful, please share your opinion with the author or just give it a star!